MainaKimani/noteit/README.md

 3. create a virtual environment using `virtualenv env`

-4. Activate the virtual environment by running `source venv/bin/activate`
+4. Activate the virtual environment by running `venv/bin/activate`

-    - On Windows use `source venv\Scripts\activate`
+    - On Windows use `venv\Scripts\activate.ps1`

 5. Install the dependencies using `pip install -r requirements.txt`

-6. You also need to edit .env file to specify SECRET_KEY and the email credentials if you'll have to send users a verification link upon registration.
+6. You also need to edit .env (.env.bat on windows) file to specify SECRET_KEY and the email credentials if you'll have to send users a verification link upon registration.

 7. Run the django development server using
     `python manage.py runserver`